 - Outputs – ports and Wattage.

-- Inputs – ways in which to charge your power station – solar, AC, etc.
+- Inputs – ways in which to charge your power station – solar panel, AC wall outlet, Car port, etc.

 - Size & weight – this determines the true portability of your power station.

-It’s worth learning about some of the associated terminology as it will help you choose the right power station for your specific requirements.
+It’s worth learning about some of the associated terminologies as it will help you choose the right portable power station for your specific requirements.